NGC Ancients: Coins We Grade

 Coins Not Eligible for NGC Ancients

-NGC Ancients will not grade coins that are of an ineligible type, are altered, appear to be unstable (internally or on the surfaces), which cannot be verified as authentic, or which do not have sufficient design detail to allow a minimally acceptable attribution.
-In these cases, fees are assessed as handling costs and insurance expense have been incurred, and the graders have engaged in the normal examination process in order to determine that a coin must be returned ungraded.
+NGC Ancients will not grade coins which in our assessment cannot be verified as authentic, are meaningfully altered, appear to have unstable surfaces, lack sufficient design detail to allow a minimally acceptable attribution, or otherwise are of an ineligible type.
+In some cases, fees are waived; however, fees are assessed when the graders must engage in the normal examination process to determine that a coin is to be returned ungraded.

 NGC Ancients will only grade coins it believes to be genuine.
 Coins considered counterfeit will be returned ungraded with the note, "NOT GENUINE."
-Also, NGC Ancients will not grade coins if authenticity cannot be ascertained by our staff experts and/or our network of consultants.
-In such cases, coins will be returned with the comment "AUTHENTICITY UNVERIFIABLE."
-This latter category may include coins considered genuine by other experienced professionals in the field.
+Also, NGC Ancients will not grade coins if authenticity cannot be sufficiently ascertained by our staff experts and/or our network of consultants.
+In such cases, coins will be returned with the comment "NO DECISION."

-While we make every effort to rely on the best information available, due to the inconsistency of opinions on these matters in the marketplace, no guarantee is made or implied about the authenticity of coins graded by NGC Ancients.
+While we make every effort to use the best information available, due to the inconsistency of opinions on these matters among professionals in the marketplace, no guarantee is made or implied about the authenticity of coins graded by NGC Ancients.